jbcodeforce/shift_left_utils/docs/perf_test.md

 ### 3. Performance Testing

 The goal is to assess how long it takes to deploy a complete pipeline, with focus on when data products are available for end consumption.
-As an example we will take a classical shift_left processing architecture with a timing reprensentation:
+As an example we will take a classical shift_left processing architecture with a timing representation:

 <figure markdown="span">
 ![](./images/perf_test_basic.drawio.png)